Note: Nonuniqueness of generalized quantum master equations for a single observable

 where $\lvl \, \cdots = \comm{\op{H}}{\,\cdots \,}$ is the Liouvillian superoperator, with $\op{H}$ being the Hamiltonian of the entire closed quantum system.
 The NZ equation is derived from the quantum Liouville equation by making use of projection superoperators $\supop{P}$ and its complement $\supop{Q} \equiv \supopI - \supop{P}$ acting on the full density matrix $\op{\rho}(t)$.
 There are no restrictions on the choice of $\supop{P}$, so different choices will alter \nnref{eq:nakajima-zwanzig}{Eqs.~(}{)} and \nnref{eq:memory}{(}{)} and give rise to different quantum master equations for the same observable which, in principle, should yield the same dynamics for this quantity.

-In this note we will consider a system coupled to a ``bath'' and derive two apparently different quantum master equations for one of the system's populations.\footnote{We put ``bath'' in quotations since we are using it as a shorthand for degrees of freedom we do not care about, rather than it being an infinitely large reservoir that is unchanged by coupling to a small system.} This example illustrates how two structurally distinct master equations, one that contains a term acting like an external drive and one that does not, can result from our choice of $\supop{P}$.
-Furthermore, we prove mathematically that the two master equations yield the same dynamics for the population of interest.
+In this note we will consider a system coupled to a ``bath'' and derive two apparently different quantum master equations for one of the system's populations.\footnote{We put ``bath'' in quotations since we are using it as a shorthand for degrees of freedom we do not care about, rather than it being an infinitely large reservoir that is unchanged by coupling to a small system.} This example illustrates how two structurally distinct master equations, one that contains a term acting like an external drive and one that does not, can result from our choice of $\supop{P}$ and whether we impose conservation laws on the set of reduced variables.
 For simplicity we will restrict our discussion to a two-level system (TLS) coupled to some number of other dofs which we call the bath $B$.
-The general case of an $D$-level system coupled to other dofs is described in {section II of} the Supplementary Material.~\footnote{Details can be found in the Supplementary Material at URL.} Throughout this note, we take a factorized initial condition, $\op{\rho}(0) = \supop{P}\op{\rho}(0)$, so that $\supop{Q}\op{\rho}(0) = 0$, and $\op{\theta}(t) = 0$.
+The general case of an $D$-level system coupled to other dofs is described in section III of the Supplementary Material.~\footnote{Details can be found in the Supplementary Material at URL.} Throughout this note, we take a factorized initial condition, $\op{\rho}(0) = \supop{P}\op{\rho}(0)$, so that $\supop{Q}\op{\rho}(0) = 0$, and $\op{\theta}(t) = 0$.

 We will now specify the two projectors used to derive two quantum master equations.
 For notational convenience, we define the projectors on to the $n$th population of the system for some arbitrary reference bath state $\op{\rho}_B$,